 Submissions must be in English or have English subtitles, and there must be a preview AND screening copy available in English or with English subtitles, excepting music videos and films without dialogue.

 If your film is accepted, ISFF generally screens from digital files.
-We can assist filmmakers in making transfers from other types of masters if necessary.
-We may also be able to screen in other formats as the festival gets closer.
+We may also be able to discuss screening in other formats as allowed by our venues and programming each year.

 DEADLINES, FEES & NOTIFICATION